andrelucas/dataplane-standalone-poc/README.md

 container used here and not Ondat's data plane which works well in production SELinux-enforcing environments.

-The `target_core_user` module must be loaded into the running kernel.
+The `target_core_user` kernel module must be loaded into the running kernel with `modprobe target_core_user`.
+In standard Fedora 37 this is in found in package `kernel-modules`.

 Install podman, if not already present: